How to buy a local Prepaid SIM card in Thailand: a complete guide to prices and plans

 Extension does not happen automatically even if you have money in your account – you need to do it manually.

-How to call Russia from a local SIM card
+How to call Russia from a local SIM

-The cost of a call to Russia varies by operator.
-To get the minimum rate, always use the operator's special code before the number.
+The cost of a call to Russia from a tourist SIM varies by carrier.
+To get the lowest rate, always use the carrier's special code before the number.
 Here are the current rates: dtac — 8 baht/min. (code 00400), AIS — 4 baht/min. (code 003), TrueMove — 7 baht/min. (code 006).
-Just dial the code, then 7 (Russia's code), and the subscriber's number.
+Just dial the code, then 7 (Russia's country code) and the subscriber's number.
 For example, a call with AIS would look like this: 003 7 901 123456.

 Alternative ways to call Russia: